I. What are browser extensions and what are they commonly used for:

 II.
 Are browser extensions secure and can they be potentially dangerous?

 The problem with browser extensions being secure is a topic that gets bigger and bigger.
-The security check that is done to a new browser extension is something that Google, Mozilla, and Microsoft can improve on.
+The security check for a new browser extension is something that Google, Mozilla, and Microsoft can improve on.
 Every browser plug-in store will at some point probably contain an extension that does not comply to the store’s policies, or is downright malicious.

 A lot of security software keeps a watch over the browser extensions, but it is pretty difficult for them to offer complete protection.
 Browser extensions operating inside the browser presents a challenge to security programs, as the browser itself is a trusted entity that also performs many other normal tasks (reading and writing data on the PC, sending and receiving data to and from Internet servers, etc.).
 Discerning and blocking malicious or suspicious behavior amidst the entirety of the web browser activity can be difficult, and not always guaranteed to succeed.

 Most browser extensions are created to be helpful, but in some cases they can harm our browser, slow down our browsing experience and they can be the reason for our PCs’ security to be compromised.
 These are some of the reasons why you would want to remove your browser extensions.
 In the rows below you can discover what are the methods to perform this task.
 Let’s start!